ApryseSDK/pdftron-react-native/API.md

 #### onFormFieldValueChanged
 function, optional

 This function is called if a change has been made to form field values.
+Additionally signatures type fields will have the fieldHasAppearance value defined.
+The hasAppearance indicates whether the signature field was signed or not

 Parameters:

 Name | Type | Description
 --- | --- | ---
-fields | array | array of field data in the format `{fieldName: string, fieldType: string, fieldValue: any}`, representing the fields that have been changed
+fields | array | array of field data in the format `{fieldName: string, fieldType: string, fieldValue: any, fieldHasAppearance: boolean}`, representing the fields that have been changed

 ```js
 <DocumentView